cepdnaclk/e16-3yp-smart-vending-machine/README.md

   ### Energy-Saving Vending
    * Making sure the vending machine only works when a customers there.
      Minor changes can be made to ensure energy saving.

+## SOFTWARE ARCHITECTURE
+  ### Back End Tasks Done
+  #### User Registration (User /Admin/Companies)

+      Where users are classified into who they are according to their Credential.
+These Roles can determine the access given to a selected user.
+  #### Payment Handling

+    Payment Handling is done through PayPal Which is a secured Payment Gateway
+#### Add /Modify/Delete Items

+  The admin can Edit any information about the items available
+#### Validation

+  QR code is used for more security and also Django Rest API is used for validity
+#### Transactions

+  Every Transaction Done can be Seen by an admin .The User can also see the previous Transactions done by him.

 ## INTERFACE